PGBSean/Surface-Pro-5-OpenCore/README.md

 This repo lets you download the EFI for the Surface Pro 5 lineup.

+Notice 🔔: I no longer have access to my Surface Pro 5.
+Any new bugs won't be straight forward, and PRs are welcome.

 WARNING ⚠️: The EFI is **ONLY** educational purposes and is not affiliated with neither Microsoft, Apple, nor the computer maker.
 You are responsible for the damage caused to your machine.

 ## Credits